As omnipresent and inconspicuous as the comma is in the English language, it’s surprisingly common to see it misplaced and misused.

 Sometimes multiple adjectives are used to describe the same noun to the same degree.
 These are called coordinate adjectives and should always be separated by commas.
 You can easily identify these by switching the order of the adjectives; if the sentence still makes sense, they’re coordinate!

 When you’re listing three or more items, you should separate each item with a comma.
-However, the comma between the final item and the “and” is called the Oxford comma, and is entirely optional.
+However, the comma between the final item and the “and” is called the Oxford (or serial) comma, and may or may not be used depending on which style guide you’re adhering to.
 Both of the following sentences are grammatically correct:

 Simply put, a nonrestrictive clause is nonessential information about something you’ve mentioned in a sentence; the clause could be removed without altering the meaning of the sentence.
 These should always be set off by commas.
 For example: